kumi-minh-nguyen/nginx-plus-hol-2024/basic-lb/readme.md

 cd /etc/nginx/conf.d
 ```

+---
-*Note: for testing, you can use curl from vscode command line or firefox from the NGINX Access Method panel.*
+### ATTENTION: for testing, use curl from VScode or Firefox from NGINX machine Access Method panel.
+---

 **1. Serve web content**